 Art: Nicholas Hlobo

-Because sometimes we need all the guidance we can get: a personalized astrology subscription can give you a daily, weekly, or monthly horoscope so detailed, it’s almost like having your own pocket astrologer.
+Because sometimes we need all the guidance we can get: a personal horoscope can give you a daily, weekly, or monthly forecast so detailed, it’s almost like having your own pocket astrologer.